-- The initial step in the evaluation of all potential pituitary masses is a detailed history, recent physical examination, and thorough neurological exam, including evaluation of the visual fields. - Endocrine laboratory studies should be performed prior to considering initial advanced imaging. - MRI Brain without and with contrast (CPT® 70553) or MRI Brain without contrast (CPT® 70551) when pituitary imaging is indicated. - Pituitary Gland: one study (either MRI Brain [CPT® 70553] or MRI Orbit, Face, Neck [CPT® 70543]) is adequate to report the imaging of the pituitary.
-The reporting of two CPT® codes, to image the pituitary, is not indicated - ▶ If a previous MRI Brain was reported to show a possible pituitary tumor with supporting evidence of pituitary disease or is inconclusive, a repeat MRI with dedicated pituitary protocol may be performed.
-If a prior MRI Brain was without contrast a follow up scan either with contrast (CPT® 70552) or with and without contrast (CPT® 70553) is appropriate - For association between pituitary dysfunction and optic nerve issues See Eye Disorders and Visual Loss (HD- 32.1) in the Head Imaging Guidelines - For repeat imaging, See Pituitary (HD-19.1) in the Head Imaging Guidelines
+- The initial step in the evaluation of all potential pituitary masses is a detailed history, recent physical examination, and thorough neurological exam, including evaluation of the visual fields. - Endocrine laboratory studies should be performed prior to considering initial advanced imaging. - MRI Brain without and with contrast (CPT® 70553) or MRI Brain without contrast (CPT® 70551) when pituitary imaging is indicated. - Pituitary Gland: one study (either MRI Brain without and with contrast [CPT® 70553] OR MRI Orbits/Face/Neck [CPT® 70543]) is adequate to report the imaging of the pituitary.
+The reporting of two CPT® codes, to image the pituitary, is not indicated. - If a previous MRI Brain was reported to show a possible pituitary tumor with supporting evidence of pituitary disease or is inconclusive, a repeat MRI with dedicated pituitary protocol may be performed.
+If a prior MRI Brain was without contrast a follow up scan either MRI Brain with contrast (CPT® 70552) OR MRI Brain with and without contrast (CPT® 70553) is appropriate - For association between pituitary dysfunction and optic nerve issues see Eye Disorders and Visual Loss (HD- 32.1) in the Head Imaging Guidelines - For repeat imaging, See Pituitary (HD-19.1) in the Head Imaging Guidelines